 Lake Kawaguchiko is an absolute must when be visiting the Kawaguchi area.
 As one of the most popular lakes of the Fuji Five Lakes group, its garnered a name for itself for a reason!
 It’s absolutely one of the most picturesque lakes you’ll ever come across, and with the cherry blossom trees lining the northern shores, you’ll be hard-pressed to find a spot as magnificent as this to get a panoramic shot of the blossoms.
 The best place to view them is on the lakeside promenade on the ease of the Kawaguchiko Music Forest.

-Sakura Japan Cherry Blossom Festival – The Best Spots in Nikko
+The Best Sakura (Cherry Blossom) Spots in Nikko

 Sakura-Namiki Street – The Entire Street of Blossoms